 The time you need to restore depends on the size of the image file and the hardware configuration of your PC.

-Hope you understood the process of system image restoration.
-Here we have discussed the manual configuration of the backup in windows 10.
-In the next section, we are going through the automatic configuration of the same by which we can schedule the backup in Windows 10.
+Hope you understand the process of system image restoration.
+Here we have discussed the manual configuration of the Windows 10 backup and restore.

 4. Configure Your PC for Automatic Backup in Windows 10